spazznolo/spazznolo.github.io/_posts/2023-05-22-goalie-consistency-5.md

 ---
 <h2>[Post 5] Empirical Bayes Adjusted Save Percentage</h2>
 <p>
 In post 4, I outlined a framework for measuring goalie talent using their career Fenwick 5v5 save percentage.
-It concluded with the assumptions of the initial strategy, which I'll include below.
+It concluded with the assumptions of the initial strategy, which I'll include again below.
 </p>
 <p>
 Assumptions: